-The eastern quolls are small cat sized animals with a body which is colored either brown, tan or black.
+The eastern quolls are small cat sized animals with a body which is coloured either fawn or black.
 This is spotted with white across the back.
-In most individuals the underside is lighter in color.
+In most individuals the underside is lighter in colour.

 At the end of the body is a tail of between 21 and 30cm (8.2-11.8in) long.
-This is colored the same as the body and in some individuals has a white tip.
+This is coloured the same as the body and in some individuals has a white tip.
+There are no spots on the tail, a trait which helps to distinguish them from the similar looking spot-tailed or tiger quoll.

-The eastern quoll differs from the other quoll species as they lack the big toe on the back foot and have only four.
+The eastern quoll differs from the other quoll species as they lack the big toe on the back foot and have only four toes.

 From the head to the base of the tail they will measure between 28 and 45cm (11.8 and 18in) long with an average weight of 0.7 to 2kg (1.5-4.5lbs).
 Males tend to be significantly larger than females.